-The Vaccine Data CoLab exists to make hyperlocal data accessible and actionable.
-The Covid-19 pandemic highlighted the crucial role data and insight can play in making informed decisions around the prioritisation of scarce health resources and stimulating vaccine demand within vulnerable groups.
+The COVID-19 pandemic highlighted the crucial role data and insight can play in making informed decisions around the prioritisation of scarce health resources and stimulating vaccine demand within vulnerable groups.
+Additionally, the pandemic highlighted the shortage of medical oxygen in many countries.
+Over 700,000 babies and young children are dying prematurely from pneumonia because they do not have access to oxygen in low-resource-settings.

-- Supported innovators that are providing life-saving oxygen in Tanzania and India in areas where it was previously unavailable.
+In 2022, innovators are providing life-saving oxygen in Tanzania and India in areas where it was previously unavailable.
+The CoLab has also catalysed product development for seven promising oxygen concentrators and accelerated the pace towards an industry-validated Target Product Profile.